adhd paralysis

 I have a whole post on water for ADHD, and it is one of my most popular posts for a reason.
 WATER IS IMPORTANT!

-One of the reasons that we talked about in that post is that water gives your brain the ability to work at its proper capacity; without proper food, you are setting yourself up for failure.
+One of the reasons we talked about in that post is that water helps your brain function at its proper capacity; without adequate nutrition, you are setting yourself up for failure.

 It is hard to stick to habits with ADHD as a woman because we often forget the habit in the first place.